illia-kramarenko/RenderScriptDemo/README.md

 - same contrast algorithm but with more efficient use of ScriptIntrinsicLUT
 - simple implementation of ScriptIntrinsicBlur.

-"RS C" - is "RenderScript Contrast"
+RS C - is "RenderScript Contrast"

-"JAVA C" - is "JAVA Contrast"
+JAVA C - is "JAVA Contrast"

 ![alt tag](https://raw.githubusercontent.com/illia-kramarenko/RenderScriptDemo/master/demo.png)